Advancement Via Individual Determination

-Advancement Via Individual Determination (AVID) is a non-profit organization that provides professional learning for educators to close opportunity gaps and improve college and career readiness for elementary, middle and high school students, especially those traditionally underrepresented in higher education.
+Advancement Via Individual Determination (AVID) is a non-profit educational organization that provides professional learning for K-12 educators to close opportunity gaps and improve college and career readiness for elementary, middle and high school students, especially those traditionally underrepresented in higher education.
 AVID's College and Career Readiness System had its start at the secondary level, with elective classes and work in elementary schools and college campuses.

+As of 2025, AVID operates in more than 7,400 schools across 47 U.S. states and several international locations, including Australia, Canada, and Department of Defense Education Activity (DoDEA) schools.

-Since 2022, Thuan Nguyen is the President and Chief Executive Officer (CEO).
+Since 2022, Thuan Nguyen is the President and chief executive officer (CEO).

-AVID Center

-AVID Center is a course that school districts and college campuses can contract with to provide learning, curriculum, and support services.
-Districts and campuses decide which parts of the AVID College and Career Readiness System will best serve their needs.
-AVID Center has offices in San Diego and Dallas.

 History

 AVID began in 1980 at Clairemont High School in San Diego, US.
 Founded by English teacher Mary Catherine Swanson.
 The first elective class had 32 students.
 AVID now serves more than 2 million students in more than 7,500 schools in 47 US states and 16 countries.
-Swanson’s work received national recognition in 2001 when she was named one of TIME magazine’s “America’s Best Teachers” and received the Harold W. McGraw, Jr. Prize in Education.
+Swanson's work received national recognition in 2001 when she was named one of TIME magazine's “America’s Best Teachers” and received the Harold W. McGraw Jr. Prize in Education.

+By the early 1990s, AVID expanded beyond San Diego, leading to the creation of AVID Center, a nonprofit organization to manage program dissemination nationwide.

+Over the late 1990s and early 2000s, journalists and researchers began documenting the AVID program and its origins in San Diego.
+Pulitzer Prize–winning journalist Jonathan Freedman chronicled the development of the program in Wall of Fame: One Teacher, One Class, and the Power to Save Schools and Transform Lives, describing the early cohort model and the focus on academic support for students who had historically been excluded from college-preparatory pathways.

+AVID subsequently expanded outside the United States.
+Archival sources indicate that by 2001 the program had been adopted in schools in Canada and within the U.S. Department of Defense Education Activity (DoDEA) system, alongside continued national growth.
+AVID remains available in both DoDEA Americas and DoDEA Europe schools, including several designated as Schoolwide Sites of Distinction.

+In Australia, AVID was introduced in 2011 through a trial funded by The Victoria Institute at Victoria University.
+In 2015, AVID Center issued Australia an exclusive license to operate the program nationally.
+In 2024, AVID Center approved the establishment of its first international subsidiary in Australia to oversee governance and expand implementation.